11551 Forest Central Drive, Suite 300 - Dallas, TX 75243

 Complications From a Retained Placenta

-A mother that is unable to properly pass the placenta becomes at risk for life-threatening internal bleeding and infection if the condition is left untreated.
-Healthcare professionals must be aware of the increased risk for retained products of conception (RPOC) for women who have undergone a precipitous labor.
+A mother that is unable to properly pass the placenta becomes at risk for life-threatening internal bleeding and infection.
+Healthcare professionals must be aware of the increased risk for retained products of conception (RPOC) for mother's who have undergone a precipitous labor.

 Increased Risk of Birth Trauma

-Newborns who are delivered in a precipitous labor are more likely to experience a traumatic birth injury due to their rapid progression through the birth canal.
-The most concerning risk is injuries to the head, which can lead to brain damage and long-lasting developmental delays.
+Precipitous labor makes newborns more likely to experience a traumatic birth injury due to their rapid progression through the birth canal.
+The most concerning risk is a birth-related head injury, which can lead to brain damage and long-lasting developmental delays.

 How Can Medical Malpractice Occur in Precipitous Labor Cases?

-- Failing to respond to a prolonged bradycardia caused by the precipitous labor.
+• Failing to respond to a prolonged case of fetal bradycardia.

-- Failing to perform an emergency c-section due to fetal distress caused by precipitous labor.
+• Failing to perform an emergency c-section due to fetal distress.

-- Failing to catch or treat a woman’s retained placenta following her rapid labor, leading to further injury or infection.
+• Failing to catch or treat a mother’s retained placenta following her rapid labor, leading to further injury or infection.

-- Failing to recognize and respond to a woman’s uterine rupture or perineal tears after precipitous labor, leading to further injuries or complications.
+• Failing to recognize and respond to a mother’s uterine rupture or perineal tears after precipitous labor, leading to further injuries or complications.

 Frequently Asked Questions About Precipitous Labor